Revealing the Power of Masked Autoencoders in Traffic Forecasting: Related Work

 \section{Related Work}

-\subsection{Spatial-Temporal Models.}
+\subsection{Spatial-Temporal Models}

-By considering the interdependence among different variables, spatial-temporal models \cite{DBLP:conf/iclr/LiYS018,DBLP:conf/nips/0001YL0020,DBLP:conf/ijcai/WuPLJZ19,DBLP:conf/kdd/WuPL0CZ20,DBLP:journals/access/ZhangYL19a,DBLP:conf/kdd/FangLSX21,DBLP:conf/aaai/ZhengFW020,DBLP:conf/icml/LanMHWYL22} have shown remarkable performance in MTS forecasting.
-For example, Li \etal introduced DCRNN \cite{DBLP:conf/iclr/LiYS018}, which utilizes RNN-based graph diffusion convolution to capture spatial-temporal correlations among MTS.
-Bai \etal proposed AGCRN \cite{DBLP:conf/nips/0001YL0020}, which incorporates several adaptive graph learning modules that dynamically capture variable dependencies from MTS recurrently.
-Wu \etal designed MTGNN \cite{DBLP:conf/kdd/WuPL0CZ20}, which captures the spatial-temporal correlations of MTS effectively using adaptive GNN and CNN-based modules.
-However, as MTS benchmarks are often limited in scale, these spatial-temporal models are prone to overfitting and thus hard to generalize.
-To address these issues, Liu \etal proposed STGCL \cite{DBLP:conf/gis/0014LH0HZ22}, a framework that integrates contrastive-based SSL into the learning pipeline of spatial-temporal models.
-STGCL's innovation lies in its data augmentation strategy, which utilizes knowledge about the graph structure, time and frequency information of MTS to generate positive and negative samples.
-Based on the augmentation techniques, the contrastive loss optimizes baseline models for MTS forecasting.
-However, STGCL relied heavily on heuristics that require prior knowledge or meta-information about the MTS data, which are usually unavailable.
+By considering the interdependence among different variables, spatial-temporal models \cite{DBLP:conf/ijcai/WuPLJZ19,DBLP:journals/access/ZhangYL19a,DBLP:conf/kdd/FangLSX21,DBLP:conf/aaai/ZhengFW020,DBLP:conf/icml/LanMHWYL22} have shown remarkable traffic forecasting performance.
+For example, Li \etal introduced DCRNN \cite{DBLP:conf/iclr/LiYS018}, which utilizes RNN-based graph diffusion convolution to capture spatial-temporal correlations.
+Bai \etal proposed AGCRN \cite{DBLP:conf/nips/0001YL0020}, which incorporates several adaptive graph learning modules that dynamically capture sensor dependencies recurrently.
+Wu \etal designed MTGNN \cite{DBLP:conf/kdd/WuPL0CZ20}, which learns spatial-temporal correlations among traffic sensors effectively using adaptive GNN and CNN-based modules.
+Despite these innovations, the limited scale of traffic data often leads to model overfitting.
+Addressing these challenges, Liu \etal introduced STGCL \cite{DBLP:conf/gis/0014LH0HZ22}, using contrastive SSL to enhance model learning from traffic network structures and temporal patterns.
+However, STGCL's reliance on specific data knowledge limits its application.
+In contrast, our STMAE framework provides a flexible, plug-and-play solution without needing such detailed prior information, offering a robust enhancement to existing models.

-\subsection{Masked Autoencoders.}
+\subsection{Masked Autoencoders}